Pastoral Care is the ministry of care and counselling providing emotional and spiritual support, social and moral education and behaviour management.

 We want to convey hope to our students.
 Hope in the faithfulness and promises of God in Jesus Christ.
 We want our students to feel loved, safe and valued.
 We want them to learn and experience that, according to the salvation narrative, we are all precious in God’s sight— irrespective of individual gifts, abilities, social status, cultural background or race.

 During school hours, the major providers of pastoral care for our Kindy to Year 6 students are their own classroom teacher and for Year 7 to Year 12 students their first contact in welfare and pastoral care matters is with their Home Room Teachers.
-A female counsellor and a male chaplain are also available to provide additional care and specialist support and referral.
+Our team of chaplains and counsellors on both campuses are also available to provide additional care and specialist support and referral.
 However, within our College community all students may call on any staff member for guidance or help.

 Through a variety of mentoring programmes each student is encouraged to learn from their mistakes, take appropriate steps to restore broken relationships and persevere in their commitment to build Christian character.

 An important part of the Christian life is our behaviour towards others.
 At Hills Adventist College we expect respect in all inter-personal relationships.
 We value diligence, civility, honesty and respect for private property.
 Occasionally, students may not behave appropriately.
 For such circumstances the school has carefully thought through a system to bring appropriate correction where needed.
-If misbehaviours go beyond minor events, the school readily contacts parents so that a co-ordinated approach to solve the matter can be undertaken.
+If misbehaviour goes beyond minor events, the school will be in contact with parents so that a co-ordinated approach to solve the matter can be undertaken.

 All our staff are Christians.
 We believe that is important.
 Our trained and professional staff are members of a variety of local churches and serve as important role models for students in their faith, action and choices.
 All aspects of the school curriculum are taught from a Christian perspective.
 Bible studies, daily worship, chapel services, chapel band, choir, mission outreach, peer support, camps and excursions play an essential role in fostering positive relationships and provide opportunities to develop Christian leadership and service amongst our student body.